Sarah-bakh/Cronometer/README.md

 Features

     Start/Stop Timer:

         Click the Start button to begin the timer.

         Click the Stop button to pause the timer, which then changes to a Resume button to continue from where it was paused.

     Reset Timer:

         Click the Reset button to set the timer back to 0.

     Switch Between Stopwatch and Timer View:

         The Switch button lets you toggle between the stopwatch view and timer view, while the timer keeps running in the background.

     Display:

         Shows time in hours, minutes, and seconds.

     Exit:

         Click the Exit button to close the app.

+Screenshot

+Here is the main interface of the Cronometer app in Stopwatch mode:

 Technologies Used

     C#

     Windows Forms

+Let me know if you need anything else or if you'd like to adjust the text further!